Randium: A minimal model of universal viscous liquid dynamics

-To this end, we are inspired by results from computer simulations \cite{Schroder2000, Heuer2008, Sciortino2005, Scalliet2022, Berthier2023}, which show that, when the glass transition is approached, particles (atoms, molecules, or colloids) are temporarily confined in a cage formed by their neighbors.
-On a longer time scale, particles may escape the cage in a collective flow event.
-At low temperatures, these flow events are most likely to reverse.
-However, in rare events, these fundamental flow events may facilitate other nearby events.
-A cascade of events will eventually allow the system to flow over a free energy barrier, where the system loses memory of its origin.
-Due to the separation of time scales, dynamics can be viewed as jumping between local minima in an energy landscape \cite{Goldstein1969, Stillinger1983, Schroder2000}.
-Thus, the dynamics can be described as a complicated Markov chain of fundamental flow events.
-We propose the following criteria for a model of the energy landscape of a viscous liquid: i) The thermodynamics of the model should capture the inherent energies of real systems, typically Gaussian \cite{Sciortino2005, Heuer2008, Neophytou2024}; ii) The model should have a sense of space, capturing that fundamental flow events facilitate nearby events; iii) Dynamics should be an intrinsic property, i.e., independent of system size.
-We conjecture that these characteristics constitute a family of models with universal viscous liquid dynamics.
-One way to construct such a model is by energetic coarse-graining of an atomistic molecular dynamics simulation.
-Another is to design a simple model within the family -- the approach of this study.
-Previous studies have already investigated and presented simple models that display some \cite{Sherrington1975, Monthus1996, Derrida1980, Derrida1981, Dyre1988, Hasyim2024, Lam2025, Diezemann1997, Railton2025} or all \cite{Edwards1975, Pedersen2006, Dyre2006, Alba2010, Zhang2017, Vasin2022, Ong2024, Hasyim2024} of these characteristics (discussed later).
+Due to the separation of timescales between cage vibrations and collective rearrangements, the dynamics can be viewed as jumping between local minima in a coarse-grained energy landscape \cite{Goldstein1969}.
+In this picture, the dynamics are described as a complex Markov chain of fundamental flow events.
+We propose the following minimal criteria for a model of the energy landscape of a viscous liquid: i) The thermodynamics of the model should capture the inherent energies of real systems, typically Gaussian \cite{Sciortino2005, Heuer2008}; ii) The model should have a sense of space, capturing that fundamental flows are confined to a local rearrangement \cite{Goldstein1969,Donati1998,Vogel2004,Ediger2000,Tanaka2025,Dyre1987, Bouchaud1992, Dyre1995, Monthus1996}; iii) Dynamics should be an intrinsic property, i.e., independent of system size; and iv) There should only be a single thermodynamic parameter in accordance with isomorph theory \cite{Bailey2008, Gnan2009, Gundermann2011, Schroder2014}.
+We conjecture that these rules constitute a family of models with universal viscous liquid dynamics.
+Below, we construct such a model.

-The question is: Can a simple model capture the physics of molecular systems?
-To answer this, we propose an idealized model, Randium, and show that it indeed reproduces the generic dynamics of highly viscous glass-forming liquids.
-Dynamic facilitation and heterogeneity are emergent phenomena in this model.
-This is strong evidence that Randium belongs to a family of models that includes the energetically coarse-grained energy landscapes of real molecules.
-Apparently, this class of systems has similar or identical physics.
-In the following sections, we will first define the model, present the results, and discuss the findings in the light of other proposed explanations for viscous liquid dynamics.